 Most hikers in the White Mountains carry maps that show the hiking trails in the areas that they plan to hike, but these maps don’t provide enough detail about the road system if you are forced to bail on a hike and need to road walk back to your car or you plan on hitchhiking intentionally.

 In my experience, the best overview map of the White Mountains National Forest, including its roadways and hiking trails, is the waterproof Exploring New Hampshire’s White Mountains Map published by the Wilderness Map Company.
 I carry this map on the multi-day backpacking trips I take in the White Mountains where I don’t need super detailed topographic information because I plan to stay on trails, simply because it lets me see my entire route, potential bail out trails, and roads, on a single map of the area.
-It’s also great for hitchhiking for the same reason.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+It’s also great for hitchhiking for the same reason.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.